AI customer review analysis: How it works and how to do it (2026)

 Yes, but pick a tool sized for your business.
 Most enterprise tools are overpriced for SMB needs.
 Under $25K/mo revenue, native review systems plus WiserReview free plan covers 80% of needs at $0/month.
 From $25K-$100K/mo, WiserReview paid tier ($6.75-19/mo) delivers AI moderation, sentiment analysis, smart topics, and review summaries.

 The 5-step framework: (1) Define goals and success metrics.
-Different teams need different insights.
-(2) Centralize and clean review data from all sources (Google, Amazon, app stores, surveys, support tickets).
+(2) Centralize and clean review data from all sources.
 (3) Choose the right AI tool matched to business size and review volume.
 (4) Set up sentiment, topics, and custom categories specific to your business.
 (5) Connect insights to workflows with role-specific dashboards and trigger alerts.

 Written by